| Title: | I/O Tools for Streaming |

 and multi-byte characters are not considered as one character).

-is a character vector then NA
+If keys is a character vector then NA elements are

 treated as non-existent and will never be picked.

-is a list then only string elements of length > 0 are
+If keys is a list then only string elements of length > 0 are

-s are not treated specially (hence they will
+eligible and NAs are not treated specially (hence they will

-be sorted in just like the "NA"
+be sorted in just like the "NA" string).

 scalar integer denoting the index of the lexicographically first